ndpdarshana/teamblue/README.md

 ### Tools

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/)
-    - You can obtain free license for IntelliJ Student using uow email
+    - You can obtain free student license for IntelliJ using uow email
     - Let's use same IDE in order to maintain style consistence on code.
 - [phpMyadmin](https://www.phpmyadmin.net/) or [MySQL workbench](https://www.mysql.com/products/workbench/)